-The construction of a containment wall for the retention of contaminated groundwater, located along the Bonaventure Expressway in the East Sector and which started in the summer of 2016, was completed in December 2017.
-A contract for the operation of the system until March 2020 was awarded to a contractor during the second quarter.
+The construction of a containment wall for the retention of contaminated water, located along the Bonaventure Expressway in the East Sector and which started in the summer of 2016, was completed in December 2017.
+A call for tenders is underway to appoint a contractor that will operate this system until March 2020.
+The contract is expected to be awarded during the second quarter.